-SoCalGas/SDG&E reserves the right to intervene on issues of imminent danger and anytime throughout any construction project.
+The Utilities reserve the right to intervene on issues of imminent danger anytime throughout any construction project.
 Quality assurance is achieved through observations of the work and routine monitoring.
-While enforcement of a contractor's safety program is the responsibility of the contractor, SoCalGas/SDG&E identifies hazards and unsafe actions and communicates them to the contractor's superintendent or safety representative, when noted through routine monitoring of the construction activities or when reported by others.
+While enforcement of a contractor's safety program is the responsibility of the contractor, the Utilities identify hazards and unsafe actions and communicate them to the contractor's superintendent or safety representative, when noted through routine monitoring of the construction activities or when reported by others.
 These observations and discussions with the contractor's personnel are documented and filed with the contractor safety notice.
-The SoCalGas/SDG&E representative is responsible for holding contractors accountable for quality and safety relative to the contract.
+The Utilities' representative is responsible for holding contractors accountable for quality and safety relative to the contract.

-SoCalGas/SDG&E reserve the right to take action which includes warnings up to termination of contract in the event a contractor has any non-compliance with environmental, safety and health requirements or observed safety hazards.
+The Utilities reserve the right to take action which includes warnings up to termination of contract in the event a contractor has any non-compliance with environmental, safety and health requirements or observed safety hazards.

-E.
+E. The Utilities' Employees